 1. Expected usage

-The length that the asset is expected to produce gains for the business. it can also be the length of the contract that allows for the use of the intangible asset.
+The length that the asset is expected to produce benefits for the business. it can also be the length of the contract that allows for the use of the intangible asset.
 For example, a copyright will take on a legal life of 50 years, but it is expected to be useful only for 10 years.
-The appropriate life for amortization is 10 years.
+The appropriate useful life for amortization then is 10 years.

 Some intangibles may be product-specific and should not have a life longer than that of the associated products.

 3. Technical obsolescence